apache/mesos/docs/reservation.md

 ## Reservation Refinement

-Hierarhical roles such as `eng/backend` enable the delegation of resources down a hierarchy, and reservation refinement is the mechanism with which __reservations__ are delegated down the hierarchy.
+Hierarchical roles such as `eng/backend` enable the delegation of resources down a hierarchy, and reservation refinement is the mechanism with which __reservations__ are delegated down the hierarchy.
 For example, a reservation (static or dynamic) for `eng` can be __refined__ to `eng/backend`.
 When such